Table of Contents In this article

 For details on our best products and how we chose them click here.

-A jumbo money market account brings together the best features of high-yield savings and traditional checking accounts.
-You’ll earn a higher-than-average APY in exchange for a higher minimum deposit.
-But you’ll also have the flexibility to access your money when you need it.
+If you have at least $100,000 that you want to keep accessible, you can earn a competitive rate with a jumbo money market account.
+Jumbo money market accounts combine the best features of high-yield savings accounts and traditional checking accounts.
+You’ll earn a better-than-average return in exchange for a higher minimum deposit.
+Plus, you’ll have the flexibility to access your money when needed.

 CNET’s picks for the top jumbo money market accounts

-Landmark Credit Union3.15%$100,000$10 for balances below $2,500
+Landmark Credit Union 3.15% $100,000 $10 for balances below $2,500

-Luana Savings Bank2857%$100,000$10 for balances below $2,500
+Luana Savings Bank 3.04% $100,000 $10 for balances below $2,500

 The following money market accounts are not classified as jumbo because they don’t reserve the highest APY for larger balances.
 They do, however, offer a tiered APY payment structure with competitive rates.
-The rates are available to balances below $100,000 for comparison.

 Alternatives to jumbo money market accounts